Castfood/DegenToken/README.md

 This Solidity contract represents the "Degen" token deployed on the Fuji Chain.
 It is an ERC-20 token with additional features for managing an in-game store.

+- Token Name: Degen
+- Token Symbol: DGN
+- Decimals: 18
+- Total Supply: 0 (initialized value)

 ## Features

-1. **In-Game Store**: This contract includes an in-game store where users can purchase various items using the DGN token.

-2. **Minting**: The owner of the contract has the ability to mint new DGN tokens.
+1. **Minting**: The owner of the contract has the ability to mint new DGN tokens.

-3. **Burning**: Users can burn (destroy) their DGN tokens.
+2. **Transfer DGNs**: Users can transfer DGN tokens to other addresses.

+3. **In-Game Store**: This contract includes an in-game store where users can purchase various items using the DGN token

 4. **Check Balance**: Users can check their DGN token balance.

-5. **Transfer DGNs**: Users can transfer DGN tokens to other addresses.
+5. **Burning**: Users can burn (destroy) their DGN tokens.

 ## In-Game Store